-Currently this surgical approach is offered, when suitable, to patients requiring mitral and/or tricuspid valve repair or replacement and to patients requiring atrial septal defect closure.
+This surgical approach is offered, when suitable, to patients requiring mitral and/or tricuspid valve repair or replacement and to patients requiring atrial septal defect closure.
 Some patients may not be suitable to undergo this type of surgery.

 MitraClip® for Mitral Regurgitation

 Treatment with the MitraClip device is available at the Sir Charles Gairdner Hospital after evaluation by a multidisciplinary team including Interventional Cardiologist Dr Eric Yamen, Echocardiologist Dr Christopher Finn and Assoc Prof Jurgen Passage.
 They were the first team to introduce this procedure in Australia, and commenced treating patients in March 2011.
-Jurgen Passage is the Australian Surgical Principal Investigator for the Abbott-sponsored trial of this device.
+Jurgen Passage was the Australian Surgical Principal Investigator for the Australian Abbott-sponsored trial of this device.

 Currently, this procedure is only available in Western Australia at Sir Charles Gairdner Hospital after thorough assessment to ensure that surgery is not an option and that MitraClip is technically possible.